- What Is Liposuction?

 What Is the Liposuction Recovery Process Like?

 Our liposuction surgery team is trained to help ensure a rapid recovery.
 The incisions used for this procedure are less than 1 cm and typically heal inconspicuously.
-Walking after surgery is highly encouraged to prevent a blood clot from developing.
+Walking after surgery is highly encouraged to prevent a blood clot from developing in the legs.
 In addition, patients are instructed to wear compression garments for the first few weeks.

 Every patient heals differently.
 The amount of time you will need to recover from liposuction can vary based on a few different factors, including: